1 Week in New York: Itinerary for First Timers

 #1 MoMA & MoMA Design Store

-A visit to the Museum of Modern Art, or MoMA for short, is for us personally a must-do in New York.
+The Museum of Modern Art, or MoMA for short, is for us personally one of the best museums in New York.

 Here you’ll find famous works by many great Modern artists, from Picasso to Andy Warhol to Matisse.

-The museum is open daily from 10:30 am, admission costs $25 and tickets are available online in advance.
+The museum is open daily from 10:30 am, admission costs 25 dollars and tickets are available online in advance.
 You should plan at least two hours for the visit.

 Except for the New York CityPass, entrance to the Museum of Modern Art is included in all New York passes.